adamcubel/SustainSys-SAML-Federation-MVC/README.md

 - Session variables are being passed from ASP.NET session to ASP Classic page through cookie values
   - This method is not the most secure as we are relying on the cookies to not be manipulated by end user
   - Suggestions for fixes/alternatives?
-    - How to encrypt cookies?
+    - How to encrypt cookies? https://stackoverflow.com/questions/21711549/is-there-any-way-to-hash-a-password-using-bcrypt-in-classic-asp/21738166
-    - Look to use this method: https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/aa479313(v=msdn.10)?redirectedfrom=MSDN
-    - Use existing SQL DB to manage users and pass GUID and timeout over the wall to a
+    - Use existing SQL DB to manage user session.
+Look to use this method: https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/aa479313(v=msdn.10)?redirectedfrom=MSDN

 ## TODO:
 - Attempt to develop shared session state using Billy Yuen (Microsoft) Solution
+- Attempt to encrypt cookies using password hash in example above or through project example